 - 8. Additional public interest concerns are also served by granting this waiver.
 The Commission has recognized the importance of encouraging deployment of broadband infrastructure to the American people.34 The Commission has stated that the changes wrought by the rise of IP-enabled communications promise to be revolutionary.35 The Commission has further stated that IP-enabled services have increased economic productivity and growth, and it has recognized that VoIP, in particular, will encourage consumers to demand more broadband connections, which will foster the development of more IP-enabled services.36 Granting this waiver will spur the implementation of IP-enabled services and facilitate increased choices of services for American consumers. - 9.
-Various commenters assert that SBCIS's waiver should be denied unless SBCIS meets a variety of Commission and state rules (e.g., facilities readiness requirements,37 ten digit dialing rules,38 contributing to the Universal Service Fund,39 contributing applicable interstate access charges,40 non-discrimination requirements,41 and state numbering requirements).42 We agree that it is in the public's interest to impose certain conditions.
-Accordingly, we impose the following conditions to meet the concern of commenters: SBCIS must comply with the Commission's numbering utilization and optimization requirements and industry guidelines and practices, including numbering authority delegated to state commissions; and SBCIS must submit any requests for numbering resources to the Commission and the relevant state commission at least 30 days prior to requesting resources from the NANPA or the PA.43 These requirements are in the public interest, because they will help further the Commission's goal of ensuring that the limited numbering resources of the NANP are used efficiently.44 We do not find it necessary, however,
+Various commenters assert that SBCIS's waiver should be denied unless SBCIS meets a variety of Commission and state rules (e.g., facilities readiness requirements, or ten digit dialing rules, secontributing to the Universal Service Fund, or contributing applicable interstate access charges, on non-discrimination requirements, and state numbering requirements).
+We agree that it is in the public's interest to impose certain conditions.
+Accordingly, we impose the following conditions to meet the concern of commenters: SBCIS must comply with the Commission's numbering utilization and optimization requirements and industry guidelines and practices, including numbering authority delegated to state commissions; and SBCIS must submit any requests for numbering resources to the Commission and the relevant state commission at least 30 days prior to requesting resources from the NANPA or the PA.
+These requirements are in the public interest, because they will help further the Commission's goal of ensuring that the limited numbering resources of the NANP are used efficiently.

-33 See Letter from Jason D. Oxman, General Counsel, ALTS, to Jeffrey Cartisle, Chief, Wireline Competition Bureau (Nov.
+33 See Letter from Jason D. Oxman, General Counsel, ALTS, to Jeffrey Carlisle, Chief, Wireline Competition Bureau (Nov.
 19, 2004).